Correction vs. Bear Market vs. Recession: Mastering Market Turmoil

 Recession: The Economic Downturn

-A recession is a significant decline in economic activity lasting more than a few months.
+A recession is a significant decline in economic activity lasting over a few months.
 It is visible in real GDP, income, employment, industrial production, and wholesale retail sales.
 Bear markets often accompany recessions but are not synonymous with them.

 During a recession, the focus should be on sectors and stocks that fare well.
 Consumer staples, healthcare, and utilities have historically shown resilience during economic downturns.
 These sectors provide essential goods and services that remain in demand regardless of the economic climate.
 Solon’s advice, “Put more trust in nobility of character than in an oath,” reminds us to seek quality and reliability in our investments, especially during uncertain times.